Kaint2051/ACS/README.md

 management of TR-069 enabled devices of Mobifone Customer and built from GenieACS.

 ## Deployment
-Setup in server deployment, edit the network mongodb with gateway docker:
+Setup in server Linux deployment, edit the network mongodb with gateway docker:

     sudo nano /etc/mongod.conf